Apply to become a tutor!

 The tutor’s job description and timetables for tutoring

 As a tutor, you play a key role in welcoming new students to the university and ensuring they develop a strong commitment to the university community and their studies.
 As a tutor, you will act as a group leader and you will be part of the university’s guidance and counselling system along with university personnel.
-Tutors receive a tutoring fee of 180 euro, or 210 if they are international tutors (i.e. tutors for exchange or international bachelor's and master's programmes).
+As a tutor you receive a tutoring fee of 180 euro, or 210 if you are international tutors (i.e. tutors for exchange or international bachelor's and master's programmes).
 Taxes, the employee's pension (TyEL) and unemployment insurance contribution are deducted from the fee.
 First-time tutors also receive 5 academic credits for their initial training.
+You can therefore be a tutor more than once.

 Tutors will be needed at the beginning of both the spring and the autumn terms.